greenelab/lab-website-template/README.md

 - **Automatically generated citations** (using [Manubot](https://manubot.org)) from **just an identifier** (DOI, PubMed ID, and many more)
 - Automatically pull in and display tags from GitHub repositories
 - Works and looks good on all major desktop and mobile browsers
-- A suite pre-built components: social media links, figures w/ captions, image galleries, tags, member portraits, and much more
+- A suite of pre-built components:
+  - beautifully formatted tables and code blocks
+  - social media links with icons
+  - figures with captions
+  - image galleries
-- Fully and easily customizable
+  - multi-size cards with image and text
+  - member portraits with assignable role icons
+  - ...and more!
-- A **Home** page, where you can highlight the most important things that make your lab special
+- A **home page**, where you can highlight the most important things that make your lab special
-- A **Research** page, with a full, sorted, searchable list of your published works
+- A **research page**, with a sorted, searchable list of all your published works
+- A **blog page**, with a sorted, grouped, tagged list of all your posts
-- A **Resources** page, where you can show off your software, datasets, or other useful tools
+- A **resources page**, where you can show off your software, datasets, or other useful things
-- Individual team member pages with bios, assignable roles, and social media links
+- Individual **team member pages** with bios, assignable roles, and social media links
-- A **Team** page, compiled automatically from individual members
+- A **team** page, compiled automatically from individual members
-- A **Blog** page, with dated and tagged posts about anything
-- A **Contact** page, where you can specify all the routes for communicating with your lab

 ## Background knowledge